 Our results vary in part depending on the size and number of software licenses recognized as well as the value and number of professional services contracts recognized in a particular period.

-As we continue to grow our Processing Services business, we continue to gain economies of scale on the investments we have made in the infrastructure, resources, processes and software features developed over the past number of years to support this growing side of our business.
+As we grow our Processing Services business, we continue to gain economies of scale on the investments we have made in the infrastructure, resources, processes and software features developed over the past number of years to support this growing side of our business.
 We are adding new processing customers at a faster pace than we are adding new license customers, resulting in steady growth in the processing revenue stream.

-However, we also receive license revenue and are experiencing growth in our professional services revenue due to the addition of Goldman Sachs Group, Inc. as a customer in 2018, referred to as "Customer A" in the Notes to Consolidated Financial Statements.
-In total, this customer represented 75 percent and 71 percent of our consolidated revenues for 2022 and 2021, respectively.
-We expect future professional services, maintenance and license revenue from this customer in 2023 and future years; however, the amount and timing will be dependent on various factors not in our control such as the number of accounts on file and the level of customization needed by the customer.
-License revenue from this customer, similar to other license arrangements, is tiered based on the number of accounts do not count toward the license tier.
+We also receive license revenue and professional services revenue, including such revenue from Goldman Sachs Group, Inc., which was added as a customer in 2018, referred to as "Customer A" in the Notes to Consolidated Financial Statements.
+In total, this customer represented 67 percent and 75 percent of our consolidated revenues for 2023 and 2022, respectively.
+While we expect professional services, maintenance and license revenue from this customer to continue, the amount and timing will be dependent on various factors not in our control such as the number of accounts on file, the level of customization needed by the customer and whether the customer continues the credit card line of business.
+License revenue from this customer, similar to other license arrangements, is tiered based on the number of active accounts on the system.
+Once the customer achieves each tier level, they receive a perpetual license up to that number of accounts; inactive accounts do not count toward the license tier.
 The customer receives an unlimited perpetual license at a maximum tier level that allows them to utilize the software for any number of active accounts.
-They previously used the software for a single institution.
-In the first quarter of 2022 they added an additional customer, resulting in additional one-time license fees.
+They previously used the software for a single institution, but in the first quarter of 2022 they added an additional customer, General Motors, resulting in additional one-time license fees.
 Support and maintenance fees are charged based on the tier level achieved and increase at new tier levels.
+In their most recent Form 10-K filing, Goldman Sachs Group, Inc. classified \$2.0 billion of General Motors co-branded credit card loans, which are processed under our agreement with Goldman, as held for sale.
+Sale of the loans by Goldman would not affect the maintenance revenue that we receive under the agreement, which is set based on the most recently achieved license tier.
+However, the removal of active accounts following a sale of the loans would proportionately increase the number of accounts that would need to be added to earn the license fees attributable to the next license